RMSLowside/rmslow/Drawings/PandL/README.md

 ### Potential use case for Graph database?
 (Neo4j / AWS Neptune)

-Given that this system deals with tracing paths between various states, this could potentially be stored as a directed graph.
+Given that this system deals with tracking an object as it switches between various states, this could potentially be stored as a directed graph.

 Advantages:
 + Mature Query language options (Cypher QL for Neo4j, Gremlin/SPARQL for Neptune)